Werner-Staeblein/Project-5/README.md

 3. Select your repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+The code in this project has a sufficiently slug size for the application to be deployed with no problems.

 ## 12. Packages and technologies used